framework-one/framework-one.github.io/source/documentation/index.markdown

 Reload your application in your browser: you should see a `Go away!` link after `Hello FW/1!`.
 Click it and you should go to a URL with `?action=main.other` which should display `Goodbye FW/1!` and a link back to your default page.
 Click that `Come back` link and you should see your original page.
 Note that FW/1 realized that the `main` action is the default and omitted it from the URL completely: this helps keep URLs unique for search engines.

-See the `hellolinked` example in the `examples` folder which is this simple two page application.
+See the `2hellolinked` example in the `examples` folder which is this simple two page application.

 ### An Aside on URL Structure